 Set Enable policy to On and then select Create.

 Applications in the app catalog are automatically populated into the table under Connected Apps.
+Sign out of the application if you have an active session and sign in again to allow for the app to be discovered.
 Check that the app you want to deploy is recognized by navigating there.

 In the menu bar of Defender for Cloud Apps, select the settings cog , and select the Conditional Access App Control tab to access a table of applications that can be configured with access and session policies.